BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ### RPI Configuration

-These steps are adapted from the [Single Channel Eco Monitoring Setup](https://github.com/sarabsethi/rpi-eco-monitoring) Pending : add in link to pre-prepared SD card
+These steps are adapted from the [Single Channel Eco Monitoring Setup](https://github.com/sarabsethi/rpi-eco-monitoring)

+Whether manual setup completed or

+Pending: pre-prepared image was cloned to SD card

+The following steps are necessary to finalise installation

 * Boot the Raspberry Pi with our prepared SD card inserted.
 Let the startup script run until it exits with the message "Config file not found!".
 If you would like to change an existing configuration, press ``Ctrl+C`` when you see "Start of ecosystem monitoring startup script"
 * Type ``cd ~/multi-channel-rpi-eco-monitoring``